Original Song: Plot

 After the Warblers rehearse "Misery" in preparation for Regionals, Kurt Hummel (Chris Colfer) confesses his envy over how the Warblers always give Blaine (Darren Criss) the solo performance.
 Later, Kurt honors the sudden death of the Warblers' canary mascot, Pavarotti, with a performance of "Blackbird".
 Blaine is visibly moved by Kurt's emotional tribute and realizes that he has feelings for Kurt.
 He later argues that the Warblers shouldn't rely on him alone for Regionals, and proposes that instead of "Misery", the group should feature a duet.
 Blaine is adamant that Kurt be his partner for it, and the vote in favor of it is nearly unanimous.
 As the two are about to practice their duet of "Candles", Blaine confesses that he wanted to spend more time with him, and they share their first kiss.

 Rachel's (Lea Michele) second attempt at an original song, "Only Child", proves to be only a small improvement over "My Headband".
 Finn (Cory Monteith) encourages her to dig deeper into her pain to find her song.
 Quinn's (Dianna Agron) desire to become prom queen prompts her to get close to Rachel in order to run interference between her and Finn.
 In doing this, she supports Rachel's idea of writing original songs for Regionals; the members of New Directions eventually agree, due to the fact they received a cease and desist letter from My Chemical Romance saying they can't perform "Sing" for Regionals.
-Sue later admits to forging the letter in yet another attempt to sabotage the glee club.
+Sue Sylvester (Jane Lynch) later admits to forging the letter in yet another attempt to sabotage the glee club.
 Rachel confronts Quinn about her relationship with Finn, trusting her to be honest.
 Quinn admits they have been together for a couple of weeks and tells Rachel that she doesn't belong in Lima.
 Quinn says she will remain behind with Finn and Rachel can't hate her for helping to send her on her way.
 Hurt, Rachel goes home and uses Quinn's words as a springboard for writing a new song.